Skip to content

 The nasal turbinates are bony structures covered by mucosa that are located on the lateral wall of each nasal cavity.
 Their function is to warm, humidify, and filter the air we breathe.
 When the mucosa of the turbinates excessively enlarges — known as turbinate hypertrophy — they begin to obstruct airflow, worsening nasal obstruction.

 In rhinoseptoplasty, I simultaneously treat the deviated septum and turbinate hypertrophy, ensuring that both causes of obstruction are resolved.
-Partial turbinectomy or submucosal cauterization of the inferior turbinates are part of my approach when indicated.
+Partial turbinectomy or submucosal cauterization of the inferior turbinates are part of my approach when recommended.

 Structured rhinoseptoplasty: my surgical philosophy